Suboxone Broward County (Pompano Beach, Deerfield Beach)

 Did you know that pain medication addiction affects roughly 10% of the general population?
 It is a devastating disease that cuts across all classes, both rich and poor.
 Prescription opioid abuse kills about 14,000 people annually, and affects millions of individuals and their families.
 Suboxone Treatment can be a useful alternative for doctors to assist their patients.

 The Drug Addiction Act of 2000 (DATA) passed by Congress allows qualified physicians to treat opioid addiction in an office-based setting with the use of approved scheduled medications.
 Suboxone is one of those medications.
 It’s use allows a qualified physician to medically supervise the withdrawal from opioid pain medications in the safety and privacy of an office setting.
-The use of Suboxone requires certification from the federal government, so be sure you visit a qualified medical office such as that of Doctor Sanford Silverman, M.D., in Pompano Beach, Florida.
+The use of Suboxone requires certification from the federal government, so be sure you visit a qualified medical office such as Coastal Pain Medicine in Pompano Beach, Florida.

 Our Physicians are certified specialists in the field of pain management and addiction.
 They are competent to treat patients with acute and chronic pain without addiction, patients without chronic pain with opioid addiction, and patients with chronic pain with addiction.

 Our Addiction Treatment in Pompano Beach provides the necessary facilities and staff to treat people who are suffering from pain and addiction.
 The personnel and the clinic work together with the patient to help them break their dependence and get back to normal life.